ShinapriLN/ShinapriLN/README.md

 # 💫 Me:
 Shinapri 🌟
 Currently studying at KMITL(King Mongkut's Institute of Technology Ladkrabang) in Nanomaterial Engineering and Material Science 🧪
-Passionate about developing web and applications and low level. 💻
+Passionate about developing web and applications and low level and AI. 💻
 Loves programming, especially C/C++, and Carbon!

 ---